zacaria-k/Spaceship-Titanic/README.md

 # Spaceship Titanic Passenger Classification Project

 Welcome to this comprehensive analysis of the Spaceship Titanic Passenger Dataset!
-Our objective in this project is to predict whether a passenger was transported to another dimension, based on an extensive range of personal and transactional information.
+The objective in this project is to predict whether a passenger was transported to another dimension, based on an extensive range of personal and transactional information.

 ## Overview of the Dataset:

-We are working with the [Spaceship Titanic Passenger Data](https://www.kaggle.com/competitions/spaceship-titanic/data), which consists of detailed records for approximately 8,700 passengers.
+I am working with the [Spaceship Titanic Passenger Data](https://www.kaggle.com/competitions/spaceship-titanic/data), which consists of detailed records for approximately 8,700 passengers.

 ### Dataset: `train.csv`